What is Single Sign-On (SSO) and How does SSO Work?

 In short, implementing an SSO solution can make life easier for your users as well as benefits your business.

 - Single Password Vulnerability: If your SSO password gets compromised, the security for all the supported apps/websites gets compromised.
 For example, if a user’s Google Apps password gets stolen by a hacker, the entire range of Google apps like Gmail, Google Docs, Google Drive, etc will be accessible to the hacker.

-- Slow Process: Authentication process using Single Sign-On is slower than traditional authentication where each app/website maintains its own database containing user data.
-This happens because, for every authentication attempt by the user, the application/website has to request the Single-Sign-On provider for the user’s verification data.
+- Slow Process: The authentication process using Single Sign-On is slower than traditional authentication where each app/website maintains its own database containing user data.
+This happens because, for every authentication attempt by the user, the application/website has to request the Single Sign-On provider for the user’s verification data.

 Using Single Sign-On services for authentication allows organizations to delegate storage and management of user credentials to a centralized system.
 This prevents the hassle of managing user data and passwords.

 Enterprise SSO products provide authentication to a large number of third-party applications without the need to modify the applications in any way.
 This turn-key feature makes it easy for organizations to migrate to SSO based authentication.

 Single Sign-On can be used in the below scenarios:

 - Authentication Using Federated Identity: If an enterprise makes use of a third-party identity provider, federated identity (SAML) is preferred for user authentication in cloud-based as well as on-premise applications.
 In this case, a user attempting access to an application is redirected to an SSO based service provider which requests the identity provider for verification of the user’s identity.

 - Authentication for On-Premise Enterprise Applications: Enterprises make use of multiple applications for various tasks.
 SSO can be used as a central point of authentication using a single set of login credentials for providing access to all the different enterprise applications.